amwarss/qb-gangs/README.md

 All these features can be configured via the config file without needing to modify the client.

 This is compatible with both ox_target and qb-target systems.

-What's new is where you download it from the releases

-In your place, add it, not take the vehicle

-You can now use it for jobs and gangs

-To be able to purchase the latest version